 The typical reaction when a gate valve will not close fully is to exert addition force on the handle.
-This is absolutely the wrong response and can cause permanent damage to the valve and a loss of water supply to the building.
-If sediment or mineral deposits are preventing the gate valve from closing fully there is a more sensible first step to take.
+Using force to close a valve is absolutely the wrong response.
+Brute force can cause permanent damage to the valve and a loss of water supply to the building.
+If sediment or mineral deposits are preventing the gate valve from closing fully, there is a more sensible first step to take than brute force .

 The first step if a gate valve will not close completely